ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 > A substantial body of empirical evidence of amnesia and delayed recall for abuse has existed for many years.

-Great progress has occurred in how such empirical evidence is described and explained in ways that do not confuse and mislead people, particularly in shifting from 'repression' to more descriptive constructs like dissociation and explanatory constructs from cognitive science and the neuroscience of memory.
+Great progress has occurred in how such empirical evidence can be described and explained in ways that do not confuse and mislead people, particularly in shifting from 'repression' to more descriptive constructs like dissociation and to explanatory constructs from cognitive science and the neuroscience of memory.

 ## Special Issue, *The Journal of Psychiatry and Law*